Professional AssociationsProfessional Associations: IEEE Computer Society

 I am an engineer at heart, and over the years became interested in system design.
-Very recently, I started working on technology development for the SKA program.
-Our DOME project aims at providing the technology roadmap for SKA and I manage 2 of the 7 activities within DOME.
+Early 2012, I started working on technology development for the SKA program.
+Our DOME project aims at providing the technology roadmap for SKA and I manage the microDataCenter within DOME.

-Some time ago, I started to work on microservers (first as a hobby), and I have one at home running on my desk that has apache webserver and a virtual desktop.
+In 2010, I started to work on microservers (first as a hobby), and I had one at home running on my desk that has apache webserver and a virtual desktop.
 Even with an external 120GB hard drive, it only used 4.2 Watts!
 More information can be found here.
-I now have a 4-core, 1.2 GHz 32-bit ARM system running Fedora 20, using a mere 3.8 Watt (including SSD) which is powered thru photovoltaics.
+I now have a 4-core, 1.2 GHz 32-bit ARM ("wandquad") system running Fedora 20, using a mere 3.8 Watt (including SSD) which is powered thru photovoltaics.

 I also have a twitter feed, where I highlight latest progress on uServer and other topics.